bryentlee/rice_classification/README.md

 - Jasmine
 - Karacadag

-Use Transfer Learning MobileNetv2 by Keras to make a classification model
+Use Transfer Learning MobileNetv2 and VGG16 by Keras to make two classification models and compare.
+At 5 epochs, VGG16 and MobileNetv2 have comparable accuracy at ~99%.
+However, MobileNetv2 has a much faster training time than VGG16.
+Further hyperparameter tuning can be done to obtain a better accuracy.

-Dataset can be downloaded
+Dataset can be downloaded https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset.